The AALA established the William Ah Ket Scholarship in 2017 to foster the development and promotion of cultural diversity in the legal profession.

 To read the papers of the winner and the runners up, please click here.

 The William Ah Ket Scholarship is an annual prize open to eligible final year law students, law graduates and lawyers admitted to practice in Australia and with up to five years post admission experience.

-This year, Maddocks have generously increased the prize to $6,000 to be awarded to the winning author, and $1,000 each for the authors of two shortlisted papers.
+This year, Maddocks generously increased the prize money of $6,000 to the winning author, and $1,000 each to the runners up.

 The scholarship is named after William Ah Ket, the son of Chinese migrants who was admitted to practice in Victoria in 1903.
 William completed his articled clerkship at Maddock & Jamieson (now Maddocks) before signing the Victorian Bar roll in 1904.
 He practised as a barrister until his death in 1936.

 William is believed to be the first person of Chinese background to practise as a barrister in Australia.